dwang48/hw4/README.txt

 Time elapsed is 0.001464 seconds.

 ---Plan---
 Final Project Plan: I plan to work on the k-means clustering for the final project.
-I would like to find some commercial data or financial data and applies k-means clustering with CUDA to the datal.
+I would like to find some commercial data or financial data and applies k-means clustering with CUDA to the data.
 I am currently planning to work on the project on my own.